 3) In rest (telogen stage), hair falls out and the process can begin again.

-Here’s how chronic stress can disrupt your natural hair growth cycle:
+But here’s how chronic stress can disrupt this natural hair growth cycle:

 All of this to say that you might not realize the effect long-term stress has on you, until a while later, when the damage is done.
 As with most conditions, hair fall remedies also begin from within.